Completion within expected duration of study

 - Compassionate or compelling circumstances eg. illness (where a medical certificate states that the student was unable to attend classes)

 - Where the University was unable to offer a pre-requisite course

-- Your Faculty has implemented an intervention strategy because you were identified as at risk of not meeting satisfactory program (course) progress (eg. load reduction at your School's recommendation)
+- Your School has implemented an intervention strategy (known as a Success Plan) because you were identified as at risk of not meeting satisfactory program (course) progress (eg. load reduction at your School's recommendation)

 - An approved deferment or suspension has been granted.

-If you require a new COE you must complete the Application for a New Confirmation of Enrolment form which can be obtained from the International Compliance office or from your current teaching location.
+If you require a new CoE you must complete an Application for a New Confirmation of Enrolment form which can also be obtained from the International Student Compliance office or from your current teaching location.

-If you complete your program early, we must report this to the Department of Immigration and Border Protection, and the duration of your student visa may be reduced.
+If you complete your program early or receive credit exemption that reduces the duration of your studies, we must report this to Immigration and the duration of your student visa may be reduced.